 Generac Holdings (GNRC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the generator maker had lost 6.3% over the past month, lagging the Computer and Technology sector's loss of 5.93% and the S&P 500's loss of 0.85% in that time.
+Heading into today, shares of the generator maker had lost 14.31% over the past month, lagging the Computer and Technology sector's loss of 2.99% and the S&P 500's gain of 0.64% in that time.

-Generac Holdings will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Generac Holdings to post earnings of $2.39 per share.
-This would mark year-over-year growth of 12.74%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.02 billion, up 34.13% from the prior-year quarter.
+Wall Street will be looking for positivity from Generac Holdings as it approaches its next earnings report date.
+On that day, Generac Holdings is projected to report earnings of $2.39 per share, which would represent year-over-year growth of 12.74%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.02 billion, up 34.13% from the year-ago period.

-Any recent changes to analyst estimates for Generac Holdings should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Generac Holdings.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.03% higher within the past month.
-Generac Holdings is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.25% lower.
+Generac Holdings currently has a Zacks Rank of #4 (Sell).

-In terms of valuation, Generac Holdings is currently trading at a Forward P/E ratio of 27.74.
-For comparison, its industry has an average Forward P/E of 19.77, which means Generac Holdings is trading at a premium to the group.
+Valuation is also important, so investors should note that Generac Holdings has a Forward P/E ratio of 26.24 right now.
+This represents a premium compared to its industry's average Forward P/E of 18.95.

 The Electronics - Power Generation industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 210, putting it in the bottom 18% of all 250+ industries.

 Click to get this free report